 A Constellation is a group of stars that resemble a pattern from which legends and stories have been built around.
 The constellations that most people are familiar with are those of the Zodiac and they include Leo and Libra.
 Leo and Libra for instance are based on the Ancient Greek Legends.

 Below is the complete list of 88 constellations that surround our solar system.
+If you was to move to another star, the constellations would look different.
+Not all constellations can be seen from one place.
 If we went to a different star such as Rigil Kentaurus also known as Alpha Centauri, the stars will not appear in the same place in the sky as they do on Earth.
 The constellations that surround Rigil Kentaurus will have a different shape and so will need new constellations.
 The original list of constellations consisted of 48 which was devised by Greek astronomer Ptolemy in 140AD.
-During the 19th and 20th, they swelled in numbers to 88, some of the newer constellations were divised by Nicolas L de LaCaille, which are predominantly located in the southern hemispheric constellation.
+During the 19th and 20th, they swelled in numbers to 88, some of the newer constellations were devised by Nicolas L de LaCaille, which are predominantly located in the southern hemispheric constellation.

 Some constellations have been dropped such as Quadrans Muralis (Mural Quadrant) and all that remains of this constellation is the Quantratids, a Meteor Shower that is within the Bootes constellation boundary now.

 Since the Zodiac Constellations were drawn up, they are no longer in the positions that they are associated with.
 For example, the Leo Constellation doesn't appear after the Sun sets in August anymore.
-It was Edmund Halley, Sir who discovered that stars moved and it is on that basis 1 that we now that these constellations won't be like this in say 50,000 years.
+It was Edmund Halley, Sir who discovered that stars moved and it is on that basis Journal of Astronomical Heritage that we now that these constellations won't be like this in say 50,000 years.

 |Canes Venatici||Canis Major||Canis Minor||Capricornus|